timothy-barry/sceptre-pipeline-1/README.md

 The multimodal ondisc matrix should satisfy the following conditions.

--   The multimodal ondisc matrix should have modalities named “gene” and “grna”.
+-   The multimodal ondisc matrix should have modalities for the gene and gRNA data.

 ``` r
 # in R